 Beyond robotics, another target for automation in the near term time is in artificial intelligence and machine learning to amplify our existing bioinformatic workflows.
 NGS provides an enormous amount of data, much of which goes unused in food safety applications today.
 The next revolution in food safety is in automating data-science operations that can leverage this data.

 Automating bioinformatic workflows will dramatically increase our ability to analyze enormous bodies of data and identify macro-level trends.
 Imagine the insights we could gain when we combine trillions of genomic data points from each phase in the food safety testing process — from routine pathogen testing to environmental monitoring to serotyping.

 The first step is to unify all of the various tests performed at each stage of the food safety workflow into a single, universal test.
-Just having the all this data in a single place represents enormous opportunity.
+Just having all this data in a single place represents an enormous opportunity.

 The holy grail of food safety is to have end-to-end systems in place for gathering supply chain and sequencing data, which can then be appended to and stored on immutable decentralized blockchains.
 We’re not too far off from that.
 Recent advances in IoT are making it easier than ever before to gather data at each stage of the supply chain, from farm to table.

 The essential technological components exist.
 In order to build the end-to-end system of the food safety future, we will have to fuse these components and their operation together.
 That is an enormous technological, infrastructural, and cultural challenge.
 I’m confident we’ll get there.